virchan/predictive_modeling_workflow/README.md

 Next, we submitted our predictions to Kaggle to validate our findings on overfitting and model ranking.
 This process mirrors the online evaluation phase, allowing for an extensive comparison between the online and offline evaluation results.
 The Kaggle submission aligned with our conclusions on overfitting models and accurately predicted the best-performing model in the Kaggle competition based solely on testing performance.

-This document primarily focuses on demonstrating the following workflows in predictive modeling:
+This document primarily focuses on demonstrating the following workflows in predictive modelling:

 1. Data Aquisition
 2. Exploration Data Analysis